Preparing for Aliyah.

 At some point, you will need to go through your home and determine what you will be taking and what you won’t.
-There are a number of factors – electrical, replacement value, sentimental value, size, etc. – that should guide your decision making process.
+Factors like electrical compliance, replacement value, sentimental value, size, etc. need to be taken into consideration.

 Timing is directly related to sanity.
 Living without furniture is hard on families.
-We will work with you and your time constraints so that your lifestyle is minimally disrupted.
+To make the process smoother we will work with you to schedule the optimum pick up date.

-The time between loading your shipment and your aliyah flight is an excellent opportunity to visit family and/or friends – giving you a chance to relax and spend some quality time with those you love.
+The time between loading your shipment and your aliyah flight is an excellent opportunity to spend some quality time with your family and friends.

 Your Shipping Options.

 When shipping your personal belonging to Israel you have two options – partial shipment or container shipment.
-The volume of your shipment is the dominant factor in determining which type of shipment you’ll have.
+The volume of your shipment is the dominant factor in determining what type of shipment you will need.

-If you’re shipping all, or most of the furnishings and goods from your home, then you’ll probably need your own container.
-The size of your container will depend on how much you are moving and at Aliyah Lift Shipping we offer 3 container sizes to choose from.
+If you’re shipping most or all of the furnishings and goods from your home, then you’ll probably need your own container.
+The size of your container will depend on how much you are moving.
+There are three container sizes to choose from.

-- A 20′ Container which holds about 1000 cubic feet of household items or approximately the contents of a 1400 square foot home
+20′ Container which holds about 1000 cubic feet of household items or approximately the contents of a 1400 square foot home.

-- A 40′ Container which holds about 2000 cubic feet of household items or approximately the contents of a 2800 square foot home
+40′ Container which holds about 2000 cubic feet of household items or approximately the contents of a 2800 square foot home.

 Just a Couple Boxes